cybozu/neco-containers/rook/README.md

 Rook container
 ==============

 This container uses a cybozu's own Rook [cybozu-go/rook][]:neco-release.
-It's because the following feature and fixes are necessary for Neco and are not in the upstream's newest stable version (v1.2.6):
+It's because the following feature and fixes are necessary for Neco and are not in the upstream's newest stable version (v1.3.0):

-* Supporting `topologySpreadConstraints`.
-We created a branch to support it.
-However, merging it to upstream Rook would take time (see [Rook's issue](https://github.com/rook/rook/issues/4387)).
 * Some trivial bugs about dm devices  (see the Path at [cybozu-go/rook][]:use-dmcrypt-dev)

 Our custom Rook is created as follows to support the above-mentioned feature and fixes.